 cluster_config.json before running the installer.
 This file is in the folder with your install.sh file and other TigerGraph package files.

-the two key parameters to set are the following:
+The following two key parameters to set are the following:

 nodes.ip Each machine in the cluster is defined as a key:value pair, where the key is a machine alias m1, m2, m3, etc. NOTE: If you chose names other than m1, m2, etc., be sure to list them in alphanumeric order in the config file.
 The first machine ("m1") has a special role in some cases.
 Use as many key:value pairs as you need, placing the public IP addresses next to each key.
 The installer will auto detect the local IP addresses and use them to configure the system.
 If the installer detects more than one local IP address, it will ask the user to select one for configuration.